(c) Copyright, Robert B. Richards, 2016

 When you get down below about 400HZ, the energy becomes substantially

-more diffractive (bends around corners easily), and room reflections work in
+more diffractive (bends around corners more easily), and room reflections work

-a different way.
-Instead of analyzing the wave behavior as vectors, it's considered
+in a different way.
+Instead of analyzing the wave behavior as vectors, it's

-more effective to analyze the energy as "pressure waves".
-The overall
+considered more effective to analyze the energy as "pressure waves".

-size and shape of the room will color this frequency range more than specific
+The overall size and shape of the room will color this frequency range more

-reflection paths.
-Due to the size of the wavelengths and diffraction, cancellations
+than specific reflection paths.
+Due to the size of the wavelengths and diffraction,

-are less likely to get filled in by multiple reflection paths.
-This is usually
+cancellations are less likely to get filled in by multiple reflection paths.

-what causes lower midrange and upper bass to sound "boomy".
-Positioning
+lower frequencies are usually what cause lower midrange and upper bass to sound

-and size will color the sound less.
-The speaker system may have a ruler flat
+using tone controls).
+The speaker system may have a ruler flat frequency response

-frequency response when measured in an anechoic chamber (no room reflections
+when measured in an anechoic chamber (no room reflections at any frequency),

-at any frequency), but at the listening position in a typical living room, it's
+but at the listening position in a typical living room, it's often pretty bad.

-Here's one example of how a room destroyed an otherwise very
+Here's one example of how a typical listening room destroyed

 A high end speaker system